AhmedAbdElAleem01/Ma5booz/README.md

 ## 🍰 Made with Love

-Created as a graduation project by a group of passionate ITI trainees with a sweet tooth and a flair for playful UX. 💜✨
+Created as a graduation project by a group of passionate ITI trainees with a sweet tooth and a flair for playful UX.💜✨